colin-hofer/yap/docs/approach.md

 - peer identity: persisted Ed25519 keypair
 - local discovery: mDNS service name `yap-v2`
 - transport: libp2p host with default secure channels; current runtime defaults to TCP listeners, with QUIC kept as an experimental opt-in
-- group messaging: GossipSub topic per swarm
+- group messaging: one internal GossipSub channel per swarm (`yap/swarm/<swarm-id>/v2`)

 This reduces custom network code while keeping the app peer-to-peer and tolerant of churn.

+That channel is transport-only.
+Users do not create, browse, or manage "topics" in the UI; the user-facing concept is always a swarm.

 ## Security Model